NexusFi: Find Your Edge

 If ES breaks out but TICK quickly fades to flat or negative and TRIN rises, you're likely looking at a stop-run or covering-driven pop rather than a genuine breakout with new participation behind it.

-Inletcap described this in the Elite Circle: the combination of internals gives you a "fuel check" — is there sufficient participation behind the move to expect follow-through, or are you likely to see the tape reverse at the first sign of resistance?
+Inletcap described this in the Elite ES Day Trading Analysis thread: the combination of internals gives you a "fuel check" — is there sufficient participation behind the move to expect follow-through, or are you likely to see the tape reverse at the first sign of resistance?

 Open Interest: Futures-Specific Participation Data #